olenapolko/inspired-project/README.md

 # Description

-Inspired is a photo-sharing platform written in React that allows users to share their photos, like and comment on them, and save them to their own collections.
-Users can search for photos by name or description and upload their own photos from their computer as well as download them from the app.
-The app uses React OAuth2 for user authentication and Sanity.io for the backend part.
-The styles are implemented using Tailwind.css.
+Inspired enables users to interact with a vibrant photo-sharing community.
+The platform features include:

+- Photo Sharing: Upload and share photos with the community.
+- Interactions: Like and comment on photos to engage with other users.
+- Collections: Save your favorite photos to personalized collections.
+- Search: Easily find photos by name or description.
+- Photo Management: Upload photos directly from your computer and download them from the app.

 # Technologies